mtrebi/mtrebi.github.io/_posts/2017-02-15-barycentric-space-i.md

 Another frequent use is to use the barycentric coordinates to check if a point is inside, on the edge, or outside the triangle.
 As we saw:

-If all barycentric coordinates of a point are positive and sum one, they point lies inside the triangle.
+- If all barycentric coordinates of a point are positive and sum one, they point lies inside the triangle.
-If one barycentric coordinate is zero and the other ones are positive and less than one, the point lies on an edge.
+- If one barycentric coordinate is zero and the other ones are positive and less than one, the point lies on an edge.
-If any barycentric coordinate is negative, the point is outside the triangle.
+- If any barycentric coordinate is negative, the point is outside the triangle.
-In the next post we'll see how to calculate the barycentric coordinates.

 # References